nihzh/nihzh.github.io/docs/Edinburgh/Computer Security.md

 *Security principles*
-*Fail-safe defaults*: default configuration should be conservative *Complete mediation*: every access to a resource must be checked for comliance with security policy *Usable security*: UIs and security machanisms should be designed with the ordinary user in mind, the users should be supported in interacting in a secure way with the system
+*Fail-safe defaults*: default configuration should be conservative *Complete mediation*: every access to a resource must be checked for comliance with security policy *Usable security*: UIs and security machanisms should be designed with the ordinary user in mind, the users should be supported in interacting in a secure way with the system ^828d16

 ### Privilege separation
 ***Who is allowed to access what and how***

+Multiple conditions shoule be requireed to schieve acceess to restricted resources or have a program perform some action

-Complete meditation: all requests go to the reference monitor The **reference monitor** grants permission to users to apply certain opperations to a given resource
+*Complete meditation*: all requests go to the reference monitor must be checked for compliance with a protection scheme The **reference monitor** grants permission to users to apply certain opperations to a given resource ^fb97be

 **Users** `uid`
 - User accounts: humans